TCP reset attack: TCP resets

 In a stream of packets of a TCP connection, each packet contains a TCP header.
 Each of these headers contains a bit known as the "reset" (RST) flag.
-In most packets, this bit is set to 0 and has no effect; however, if this bit is set to 1, it indicates to the receiving computer that the computer should immediately stop using the TCP connection; it should not send any more packets using the connection's identifying numbers, called ports, and discard any further packets it receives with headers indicating they belong to that connection.
-A TCP reset basically kills a TCP connection instantly.
+In most packets, this bit is set to 0 and has no effect.
+However, if this bit is set to 1, it indicates to the receiving computer that the computer should immediately stop using the TCP connection; it should not send any more packets using the connection's identifying numbers, called ports, and discard any further packets it receives with headers indicating they belong to that connection.
+A TCP reset kills a TCP connection near instantly.

-When used as designed, this can be a useful tool.
-One common application is the scenario where a computer (computer A) crashes while a TCP connection is in progress.
-The computer on the other end (computer B) will continue to send TCP packets since it does not know that computer A has crashed.
-When computer A reboots, it will then receive packets from the old pre-crash connection.
-Computer A has no context for these packets and no way of knowing what to do with them, so it might send a TCP reset to computer B. This reset lets computer B know that the connection is no longer working.
-The user on computer B can now try another connection or take other action.
+This tool serves a specific function within the realm of computer networking, particularly in managing TCP connections.
+A notable use case arises when a computer, referred to as 'Computer A,' experiences a system crash during an active TCP connection.
+Consequently, the corresponding computer on the other end of the connection, designated as 'Computer B,' remains unaware of the crash and continues to transmit TCP packets.
+Upon rebooting, Computer A receives these residual packets from the disrupted connection.
+However, lacking the original context and unable to process them appropriately, Computer A typically issues a TCP reset signal to Computer B. This reset informs Computer B of the failure in the connection, prompting the user at Computer B to either attempt reestablishing the connection or take alternative actions as necessary.